 Voltage Drop:

 Voltage regulation is often the limiting factor in the choice of either conductor or type of insulation.
-While the heat loss in the cable determines the maximum it can safely carry without excessive deterioration, many circuits will be limited to currents lower than this in order to keep the voltage drop within permissible values.
+While the heat loss in the cable determines the maximum current, it can safely carry without excessive deterioration, many circuits will be limited to currents lower than this in order to keep the voltage drop within permissible values.

 Cable Termination and Splicing: